How Much Does A Landscape Design Cost?

 - If your developer requires certain information (such as a fencing elevation for example)

-- If a planting plan is required
+- If a planting plan is required for your section or garden

 We can give you a definitive cost once we’ve seen your building plans and had an initial conversation with you and have seen your building plans if you’re building a new home.
 Typically, plans start from a few hundred dollars and cap off at a couple of thousand.